openprocurement/openprocurement.github.io/_posts/en/2015-08-07-test-stand.markdown

 ### 1. General information

-ProZorro project is to be extended with Test Stand with Automated Acceptance Test Suite.
-It will cover running tests, exploring test run details (including historical records), publishing the results.
+The ProZorro project is to be extended with Test Stand with Automated Acceptance Test Suite.
+It will cover running tests, exploring test run details (including historical records), and publishing the results.
 Acceptance test suite will become an unbiased criteria for new procurement platform readiness evaluation.

 Test Stand is expected to provide self-service means for project stakeholders to enable adding new test configurations as needs arise.